Coal in Turkey: Employment

 Historically some agricultural workers moved to coal with the expropriation of agricultural land for the coal industry.
-By the end of 2017, the renewable energy industry employed 84,000 people, whereas coal mining employed 10,000 in 13 public-sector workplaces and 26,000 in 430 private-sector workplaces.
+Although only 0.3% of workers are coal miners it is very important for some small isolated communities: middle-aged miners in Soma are particularly vulnerable.
 In 2019, the minimum wage for coal miners was twice the standard minimum wage.

-Due to the complex geology of the Zonguldak basin, hardcoal production in Turkey is insignificant, heavily subsidised and labour-intensive.
-However, Zonguldak Province is highly dependent on coal.
-By 2021 the number of people working in hard coal mines had dropped to 7,000: many people of working age had moved to Istanbul, and the population had decreased, leaving more pensioners than working people in the province.
+Due to the complex geology of the Zonguldak basin, hard coal production in Turkey is insignificant, heavily subsidised and labour-intensive.
+However Zonguldak Province is highly dependent on coal.

+By 2021 the number of people working in hard coal mines in Zonguldak had dropped to 7,000: many people of working age had moved to Istanbul, and the population had decreased, leaving more pensioners than working people in the province.

 Despite this, as of 2020, Turkey had not implemented a just transition policy, although the government spoke in favor of it in 2015 and it is supported by the European Bank for Reconstruction and Development and environmental organisations such as Greenpeace.